moneybird/i18n-workflow/README.md

 translations.
 The workflow in this gem builds upon the basics of I18n and extends it to make translating easier.

+The workflow and I18n extensions are being used in a Rails 4.x project.
+Support for Rails 3.x is not available at this moment.

 ## Installation

 Add this line to your application's Gemfile: